What is shingles?

 Yes, it can be.
-Not only can shingles be very painful and uncomfortable, some people are left with long-lasting pain called postherpetic neuralgia (PHN) for years after the initial rash has healed.
+Not only can shingles be very painful and uncomfortable, some people are left with long-lasting pain called post-herpetic neuralgia (PHN) for years after the initial rash has healed.

-Very occasionally, shingles can be fatal.
+Very rarely, shingles or complications from it can be fatal.

 How common is shingles?